juspay/hyperswitch/crates/test_utils/README.md

   ```

 > [!IMPORTANT]
-> You might also need to export the `GATEWAY_MERCHANT_ID`, `GPAY_CERTIFICATE` and `GPAY_CERTIFICATE_KEYS` as environment variables for certain collections.
+> You might also need to export the `GATEWAY_MERCHANT_ID`, `GPAY_CERTIFICATE` and `GPAY_CERTIFICATE_KEYS` as environment variables for certain collections with necessary values.
 Make sure you do that before running the tests

 ### Supported Commands